Butterflies take flight on Jean Paul Gaultier's Paris catwalk

 Fittingly, the raven-haired burlesque artist Dita Von Teese sashayed down the runway in a Monarch butterfly corset made of satin, organza and black velvet to close the show.

 “She’s beautiful.
 She’s the perfect butterfly,” said Gaultier.
-“She’s marvelous.
+“She’s marvellous.
 She has the exact shape of a butterfly.”
+(Editing by Patricia Reaney and Stephen Powell)